 In the move to ensure that the Registrant contact information (which is often referred as WHOIS record) for generic TLDs (gTLDs) are correct and valid, the new ICANN’s regulation (that came into force on January 1, 2014) has mandated that the registrar must conduct WHOIS verification in the following situations:

 - New registrations;

-- Amendments in contact information on existing domains;
+- Amendments in the contact information on existing domains;

 - The information provided appeared invalid or incomplete.